-will result in the same behavior as touching the Litetouch Halo ring and touch pad - the mute state of the entire system will be set and turn on the red LEDs.
-Touching the Litetouch Halo ring and touch pad again will then cause the microphones to become unmuted which in turn will turn off the red LEDs and turn on the green LEDs.
+will result in the same behavior as touching the TS-001 - the mute state of the entire system will be set and turn on the red LEDs.
+Touching the TS-001 again will then cause the microphones to become unmuted which in turn will turn off the red LEDs and turn on the green LEDs.

-Using API Commands to Turn on or off all LEDs at Once
+Using API Commands to Turn on or off All LEDs at Once